 Mlearning is a growing trend in the learning industry at the moment, and can be very effective when used correctly.
 Mlearning also aligns well with microlearning, which is becoming increasingly popular.
 It gives users the means to quickly access their small microlearning activities when they have some free time.

 Mobile learning will mostly be accessed outside of the office environment.
 For this reason mlearning can work well for just-in-time learning, where a user needs to find relevant information at a specific time or place.
-One of our latest arrivals, Teach on Mars is designed for mobile and perfect for those employees on the move or don't work in an office environment.
+One of our latest arrivals, Teach on Mars is designed for mobile and is perfect for those employees on the move or who don't work in an office environment.

 Mobile learning offers fast, intuitive learning courses.
 Giving learners the option to learn using their personal devices can be motivational.
 It allows them to complete learning tasks outside of their regular working hours, in less distracting environments.
 One study showed that 70% of users felt more motivated to learn using a mobile device rather than a desktop computer.